 Peperomia Hope Plants for Sale Online

-Peperomia Hope plants are wonderful succulent plants with thick, round, petal-like leaves that are really low maintenance.
-Hope has soft, trailing stems with leaves that are small, succulent, almost round, and slightly thicker than many other Peperomia plants.
+Peperomia Hope plants are wonderful succulent plants with thick, round, petal-like leaves that are low maintenance.
+The Hope plant has soft, trailing stems with leaves that are small, round, and slightly thicker than many other Peperomia plants.
 This plant is a hybrid of Peperomia deppeana and Peperomia quadrifolia.

 |Mature Height:||11-18 Inches|